nathom/cse251b-final-project/README.md

 ./2048 mc 200 1 true
 ```

 The output is written to csv files in the current directory.
+You
+can change the heuristic used by modifying the `METHOD` macro
+at the top of the file.